pgalatic/go-pubsub/README.md

 ## Usage Examples

 ### Basic Messaging

-1. Type any message in a client terminal and press Enter
-2. The message will appear in all connected clients across all nodes
-3. Messages include timestamp, node ID, and sequence number
+If you type in a string and press Enter, the message will be sent to every other online node and show up in their terminals.

 ### Client Commands
 - `/help` - Show available commands